 Students complete a week-long Engineering Research Principles course.
 Students then conduct research and prepare abstracts and posters of their work, which is then presented at the annual MSRP Research Symposium.
 During the program, students are housed in campus dorms alongside participants in the Summer Transition Program and participate in other STP classes and activities.

 Applications are mailed to all admitted minority engineering students in April.
+The program being held is dependent on funding and may not be offered each summer.

 Student Advancement and Retention Teams (START) is the College’s mentoring program for minority engineering freshmen.
 An early intervention and peer-mentoring program, START aims to create useful partnerships among minority engineering students.